aces/Loris-MRI/docs/05-PipelineLaunchOptions.md

 # 5.0 - Pipeline Launch options

-## 5.1 - Pipeline Launch Options for DICOM datasets
+## 5.1 - Pipeline Launch Options for DICOM and HRRT datasets

 Scans upload into LORIS and insertion pipeline's triggering can be done in a few ways depending on each project's needs.
 The best choice will depend on the study